top of page

 Co-Director

 Nayely immigrated to North Carolina from Guanajuato, México at the age of 13.
 Her family was one of the thousands of farmworker families displaced by the North American Free Trade Agreement.
 As an undocumented student, Nayely began organizing at the age of 16 and became the first member of her family to graduate from college.
 Nayely has organized with undocumented youth and adults on issues around in-state tuition, driver licenses for undocumented immigrants, poli-migra, and more.
-In 2012, she was hired as regional organizer at the Southeast Immigrant Rights Network and recently transitioned to the role of Co-Director.
+In 2012, she was hired as regional organizer at the Southeast Immigrant Rights Network and transitioned to the role of Co-Director.
 At SEIRN, Nayely works to develop and lift up the leadership of directly impacted grassroots groups; supports campaigns and initiatives that promote grassroots leadership; and helps bring together member organizations to strengthen the immigrant rights movement in the Southeast region.

 bottom of page